-Your Database Will Betray You
+Our Database Will Betray Us

 A wake-up call on why the web stopped fitting its data into neat little tables and what happened next.